BYU-CS-Course-Ops/mdx-canvas/Contributing.md

 We'd love for you to add to the project!
 Current tasks include adding support for all question types and options.
 A thorough survey of canvas content also needs to be conducted, so that we can accurately track our progress in our ability to post and store content.
 Before contributing, please read how the tool works.
-You might also consider reading the [README](https://github.com/beanlab/md-canvas/blob/main/README.md).
+You may also consider reading the [README](https://github.com/beanlab/md-canvas/blob/main/README.md).

 ## Document Parsing